Qrowio/Billing/README.md

 # Ethereal - Billing System

-Ethereal Billing System is meant to be used as a personal alternative to WHMCS.
-In no way is this as good or even better than WHMCS apart from the fact that is free and open source to the public.
-I used to run a variety of different hosting companies that used CPanel.
-I created this billing system so that I can manage client websites for my freelance side hustle while also having an intiutive user friendly design for them.

-You are free to take this and use it as a base for your personal needs, hosting companies and so on.
-I do not mind.
-This is a work in progress website application so please expect bugs and lack of features.
+The Ethereal Billing System is designed as a free and open source alternative to WHMCS, intended for personal use.
+While it may not be as comprehensive or feature-rich as WHMCS, it was created with the goal of providing an intuitive and user-friendly interface for managing client websites for freelance projects.
+Please be aware that this system is no longer in active development and may contain bugs or have incomplete features.
+You are welcome to use it for your personal needs or for hosting companies, with the understanding that it is not intended to be a direct replacement for WHMCS and may not receive updates or improvements.
+We encourage you to use it as a starting point for your own needs and projects, but be aware that it is offered as-is with no guarantee of support or maintenance.

+The Ethereal Billing System is currently inactive, but development will resume in 2023 with a planned timeline and additional details.
+If you are interested in contributing to the project or have ideas for potential features, please contact me through Discord.
+We welcome all feedback and support as we work to improve and update the Ethereal Billing System.

 ## Acknowledgements